Broadcast of Jeopardy!: The All-New Jeopardy! (1978–1979)

 Originating from the NBC Studios in Burbank, California, this version featured some unique gameplay elements of its own.
-In the most notable of these elements, the lowest scoring contestant was eliminated from further play after the Jeopardy! round.
-The remaining two contestants played the Double Jeopardy! round.
+Among the most notable of these changes is that the lowest scoring contestant was eliminated from further play after the Jeopardy! round.
+The remaining two contestants then played the Double Jeopardy! round.

 In a second major change, no Final Jeopardy! round was played.
-Instead, the leader at the end of Double Jeopardy! was declared the day's champion.

-Most notable among the changes, Final Jeopardy! was replaced with a bonus game called Super Jeopardy!, played for a cash bonus.
+Instead, the leader at the end of Double Jeopardy! was declared the day's champion, and the champion then played a bonus round called Super Jeopardy! for a cash bonus.
 The round consisted of five categories (instead of six as in the main game), each with five clues numbered 1 to 5.
-The object of the round was to answer five questions to create a horizontal, vertical, or diagonal line on the board.
-Contestants had to create the line before accumulating three strikes, which were given if a contestant either failed to respond (passing was not allowed without penalty) or gave an incorrect answer.
-If the contestant struck out, $100 was awarded for each correct answer given, but if the contestant was successful, he/she won $5,000.
-For each successive time a champion played the Super Jeopardy! round, regardless of whether or not the contestant had won the round the day before, he/she played for $2,500 more than he/she had the previous time—a second trip was played for $7,500, a third $10,000, a fourth $12,500, and a fifth and final trip $15,000.
+The object of the round was to select and correctly respond to five clues that formed a horizontal, vertical, or diagonal line on the board before accumulating three strikes, given if the contestant failed to correctly respond to a chosen clue (whether by giving an incorrect response, running out of time, or passing).
+If the contestant struck out, $100 was awarded for each correct answer given, but if the contestant was successful, they would win a cash bonus based on how many days they had been champion.
+In a contestant's first time playing the Super Jeopardy! round, the top prize was $5,000, and for each successive time a champion played the Super Jeopardy! round (regardless of whether or not the contestant had won the round the day before), the prize would increase by $2,500—so a second trip was played for $7,500, a third $10,000, a fourth $12,500, and a fifth and final trip $15,000.
 A contestant could earn $50,000 from Super Jeopardy! alone, provided that the contestant won each Super Jeopardy! round over a five-day reign as champion.

+Another change in format was present only in the pilot episode, taped for CBS over a year before the show premiered.
+The game opened with each contestant in order (chosen by backstage coin toss) playing an individual 30-second lightning round on the Jeopardy! round board; a correct response would credit the player with the value of the clue while an incorrect response or a pass would have no penalty and the clue would remain on the board where it could later be selected again (either by another player in their lightning round, or by any player in the more traditional second half of the Jeopardy! round).
+When all three lightning rounds were complete, there was a commercial break, and then play would resume as normal with the remainder of the Jeopardy! round board (the clues that had not yet been correctly responded to), with the player in third place selecting first.